m-sherrill/weather-app/README.md

 ## Description

-This is a weather dashboard where the user can search for a city and be provided with report weather data.
+This is a weather dashboard where the user can search for a city and be provided with a report of weather data.
 They will receive the forecast for the current weather conditions and a 5-day forecast representing future weather conditions.
 Their searched city will be added to their search history list.
-If the user needs to toggle back to a previously searched city, they can click the city from their search history to redisplay that data.
+If the user needs to toggle back to a previously searched city, they can click the city from their search history to re-display that data.
 To clear our their search history, the "clear search history" button can be clicked.

 Current Weather Conditions:
 - City Name